tanjo3/tww_apworld/README.md

   random light rings or rewards from minigames, will not work.
 - Item get messages for progressive items received on locations that send earlier than intended will be incorrect.
 This does not affect gameplay.
+- Title screen Link will usually end up receiving all the items you've received, resulting in rupee and heart counter sounds on the title screen.
+This does not affect gameplay.
 - The Heart Piece count in item get messages will be off by one.
 This does not affect gameplay.
 - It has been reported that sometimes you will receive an extra copy of an item you've received.
+- For some reason, sometimes Jalhalla doesn't appear in the boss rematch in Ganon's Tower.
+Defeating him above the sea may spawn him in, but it has also been reported that this doesn't work.
+- It has been reported that the client sometimes fails to give out Progressive Magic Meter properly.
 - It has been reported that item links can be buggy.
 Nothing game-breaking, but do be aware of it.

 Feel free to report any other issues in the Wind Waker thread in the Archipelago server!
 I'll take a look and see what I